redpanda-data/connect/website/docs/components/inputs/nats_jetstream.md

 ### `stream`

-The name of the stream to read from.
+A stream to consume from.
+Either a subject or stream must be specified.

 Type: `string`

 ### `bind`

-Indicates that subscription should use an existing consumer.
+Indicates that the subscription should use an existing consumer.

 Type: `bool`